Logo

 The people behind the attack characterised national parks as ‘woke’ and shared videos of driving over Great Northern beer cans with four-wheel drives and smashing them with bats.

-People opposing national parks say they are an attempt to lock people out of the bush and restrict their ability to freely shoot, four-wheel drive, take dogs, and collect wood in state forests.
+People opposing national parks say they are an attempt to lock people out of the bush and restrict their ability to freely shoot, four-wheel drive, prospect, take dogs, and collect wood in state forests.

 People enjoying a swim in one of K’Gari National Park's lakes.
 Image source: Jaana Dielenberg